S1mplyCompl3x/CodeWarriors/README.md

         (Residency) $ pip install -r requirements.txt
         # wait for a couple of minutes, hopefully nothing goes wrong!

 4. Link the local project settings to local_settings.py.
+(This creates a reference to whatever settings module you are using whether local.py or production.py)

         (Residency) $ ln -s conf/settings/local.py local_settings.py